JaCraig/HashBrowns/README.md

 To use the library you first need to set up things on the ServiceCollection.
 Thankfully this only takes one call to do:

-    serviceCollection.AddCanisterModules();
+    serviceCollection.RegisterHashBrowns();

 This is required prior to using the CryptoManager or extension methods class for the first time.
-Once Canister is set up, you can use the CryptoManager class:
+Once it is set up, you can use the CryptoManager class after getting an instance from the IoC container:

-    var Instance = Canister.Builder.Bootstrapper.Resolve<CryptoManager>().Encrypt(...);
+    var Instance = cryptoManagerInstance.Encrypt(...);

 However instead of having the IoC container create the class, you can also use the extension methods found in the HashBrowns namespace: